onzfonz/comp227/src/content/3/en/part3c.md

 npm install dotenv
 ```

-To use the library, we create a <i>.env</i> file at the root of the project.
+To use the library, we create a *.env* file at the root of the project.
 The environment variables are defined inside of the file, and it can look like this:

 ```bash